Avantika2121/EpiphanyFun/README.md

 #### Sprint 5

 1. Calling external weather Api for user to be able to check weather.
+2. A final touch to CSS and overall look of the app.
-2. Deployment of front-end and back-end on Heroku.
+3. Deployment of front-end and back-end on Heroku.

 ### ERD